aistairc/mf-cesium/Stinuum Web/documents/image/Wiki_README.md

 ***

-## 1.10.
-Server
+***

+## 2. Stinuum with OGC API - MovingFeatures Server(MF-API Server)

+- If users can connect to the MF-Server, Stinuum can get to MF data from MF-Server by [MF-API](https://opengeospatial.github.io/ogcapi-movingfeatures/openapi/openapi-movingfeatures-1.html)
-- The Server function provides a button for getting the MovingFeatureCollection (MovingFeature Collection) data list from MF Server.
+- The Server function provides a button for getting the MovingFeatureCollection (MovingFeatureCollection) data list from MF Server.

-    + If clicking the _**"SERVER"**_ button, the browser moves to the data selection page (localhost:8080/dataSelect), where users can select MovingFeature Collection data from the MF server.
+    + If clicking the _**"SERVER"**_ button, the browser moves to the data selection page (localhost:8080/dataSelect), where users can select MovingFeatureCollection data from the MF server.
-    + If users didn't log in before, the browser moves to log in page (localhost:8080/).

 ![Server](https://github.com/aistairc/mf-cesium/blob/mf-cesium_api/Stinuum%20Web/documents/image/Server-1.png)

 ***

-## 2. Stinuum Server

-- If users can connect to the MF-Server, Stinuum can get to MF data from MF-Server by [MF-API](https://github.com/aistairc/mf-api)

-***

 ## 2.1.
-Get the MF-Collection
+Get the MovingFeatureCollection

-- In the data selection page (localhost:8080/dataSelect), users can communicate with the server to get the MovingFeature-Collection
+- In the data selection page (localhost:8080/dataSelect), users can communicate with the server to get the MovingFeatureCollection

     + Click the _**"GET MovingFeatureCollection"**_ button.

-        + Receive the whole data of MovingFeature Collection from MF-Server
+        + Receive the whole data of MovingFeatureCollection from MF-Server

     + If it succeeds, the result is added to the bottom table.